jsonstat/toolkit/docs/API.md

 });
 ```

-Because *array* / *object* **type** include a header in the result, it is not advisable to change the structure of the data array when using these types: the header will be left untouched and incoherent.
+Because the *array* / *object* **types** include a header in the result, it is not advisable to change the structure of the data array when using these types: the header will be left untouched and incoherent.

 If you need to transform the output deeply use the *arrobj* / *objarr* **type**.